sfc-comp/sfc-comp/README.md

-# SFC Comp
+# SFC Compress

-A collection of implementation of compressions mainly used in SFC Games.
+A collection of implementation of compressions mainly used in SFC/SNES Games.

 Please see [GameList.md](doc/GameList.md) for supported Games.